re7gog/GriefPreventionPlus/README.md

 If an existing GriefPrevention database is found, a copy will migrate to GriefPreventionPlus.
 Your GriefPrevention database won't be removed: you can rollback to GriefPrevention if you need!

-If you're using GriefPrevention file based storage, read this: https://github.com/KaiKikuchi/GriefPreventionPlus/issues/7
+If you're using GriefPrevention file based storage, read this: https://github.com/KaiKikuchi/GriefPreventionPlus/issues/11

 ###Major features
 - Get GriefPrevention's last updates on your MC 1.7.10 server!
 - MySQL database is a requirement.
 Removed file based storage.
 - Drastically improved database performances and reduced size: bigger servers will notice it!
-- Overall speed improvements
+- Overall performance improvements
+- Integrated item restrictor (/gppr): it block can block lots of ranged items/weapons too!
 - API improvements: all claims and subdivisions have an unique id
 - Less waste of resources (RAM)
 - You can use the /claim [range] command to claim land around your position!
 - Delete claims by id
+- Log entry when a player on a claim is killed by another player
 - Javadoc for extension developers! (planned)
-- A better integrated protection for modpacks (planned)

 ####Notice
 - GriefPrevention's extensions don't work with GriefPreventionPlus without some little change on the code.
 If needed, I will fork most important GriefPrevention's extension to make it work with GriefPreventionPlus!
 You can ask for it!